 If you read this blog and think you may be experiencing problems with previously fitted dental implants from another clinic, we’d be happy to help you rectify the issues and get your smile back at the Windsor Centre for Advanced Dentistry.

 Could I experience any early stage issues during healing?

 Experiencing any issues with dental implants during the first stage after surgery is very rare, providing the implant placement has been well performed by an experienced and well-trained dental professional.

 The main risk of early problems around implants is generally related more to normal post-surgical complications, such as infection, which is normally controlled through antibiotics or other medication.

-What long term problems might I experience with dental implants?
+What long term dental implant problems might I experience?

 At the Windsor Centre for Advanced Dentistry, we see an increasing number of patients who have had dental work carried out at other clinics or who have been abroad for dental tourism treatments, and have problems with or are dissatisfied with their dental implant treatment.

 In many cases, the problems relate to the aesthetic outcome and gum shrinkage.
 Other issues may be more related to failure of the crown or bridgework supported by the implants or related to infection around the implants (peri-implantitis).
 In addition, low cost or budget implant systems and hardware, as used by many low cost implant practices, inevitably compromise on the quality, precision and manufacturing quality controls.

 Secondly, many have little or no long-term research backing and rely on the research carried out by the premium brands.
 Here at the Windsor Centre for Advanced Dentistry we only use the premium brands (e.g. Nobel Biocare, Straumann and Dentsply Sirona) to ensure our patients receive the very highest quality components and treatment outcomes.